 9. Bat

-There are 1,100 kinds of bats in the world.
-The largest of the animal species lives in the South Pacific.
-Its wingspan is 6 feet which makes them great flyers!
+Did you know that there are over one thousand kinds of bats in the world?
+The largest of these lives in the South Pacific and its wingspan is 6 feet, making them great flyers!
 Bats use echolocation to find their food at night and can eat up to 1,200 mosquitos in an hour.

 Learn More: The Nature Conservancy